 Examples of Policy Violations:

-The following actions will be considered violations of UofSC Lancaster’s computer use policy.
+The following actions will be considered violations of USC Lancaster’s computer use policy.
 This list is not inclusive and users are urged to consult the full policy.

 - Modifying the computer’s operating system files.

 - Installing, copying, distributing or using software in violation of copyright and/or software agreements.